kazuyuki/HighAvailability/support.md

-# Providing Support for XaaS
+# Contradiction of providing maintenance support for XaaS

 ## [Property of Service][1]